Sisters of Saint Joseph of Lochinvar

 VILLA MARIA SPIRITUALITY CENTRE – Brisbane, Queensland

-Villa Maria Spirituality Centre is a work of the Sisters of Perpetual Adoration in partnership with the Sisters of St Joseph.
-This ministry has developed from the close bonds formed after the Sisters of perpetual aggregated with the Sisters of St Joseph in 2009.
+Villa Maria Spirituality Centre is a work of the Sisters of Perpetual Adoration in partnership with the Sisters of Saint Joseph.
+This ministry has developed from the close bonds formed after the Sisters of perpetual aggregated with the Sisters of Saint Joseph in 2009.